-The OnePlus Nord (previously dubbed OnePlus Z or OnePlus 8 Lite) is the company’s next affordable mid-range smartphone and a lot of the features have already been confirmed.
-Here’s everything we know about the budget handset so far, including the reported release date andconfirmed price.
+OnePlus’ next big smartphone release will be the OnePlus Nord (previously thought to be called the OnePlus Z or the OnePlus 8 Lite).
+The Nord is the company’s answer to cries for an affordable mid-ranger and a handful of features have already been confirmed.
+Read on to find out everything we know about the OnePlus Nord so far.

-We’ve collected all the latest leaks and rumours about the OnePlus Z/OnePlus Nord in this guide.
-Read on to discover everything you need to know about the OnePlus Nord, including its expected price, release date, specs and more.
+We’ve rounded up all of the latest leaks and rumours about the OnePlus Nord and compiled them together in this handy guide.
+Scroll down to learn more about the OnePlus Nord, including its release date, expected price, specs and more.

 Related: OnePlus 8 Pro review

-OnePlus has officially announced the name of its new budget phone will be Nord and you’ll be able to buy it soon in Europe and India, with some users in America able to get it through a limited beta process.
+OnePlus has officially revealed the name of its next budget phone, and it isn’t the OnePlus Z or the OnePlus 8 Lite.
+The OnePlus Nord is open for pre-order in Europe and India, with some Americans able to nab it through a limited beta process.
 How that beta release will work is yet to be determined.

 OnePlus Nord release date

 The OnePlus 8 is currently the cheapest option in the brand’s range, costing £599/$699.
-Being a more-budget friendly option, the OnePlus Z is certain to undercut this price and is surely likely to retail nearer the £419 ($399) price established by the new iPhone SE, which is likely to be its biggest single rival.
+As a more budget-friendly option, the OnePlus Nord is sure to undercut this.

 OnePlus Nord chipset, 5G and specs